Department of Philosophy (GRAD)

 The department maintains close relations with the Department of Philosophy at Duke University.
 Graduate students from either institution may register for credit in graduate courses or seminars at the other institution and may include faculty members from either on their dissertation committees.
 Library facilities are available to students at each institution.

 Candidates for the master's degree must satisfactorily complete 30 semester hours of graduate work.
-They are normally required to participate in a first-year program including PHIL 700 and PHIL 455; there may be adjustments with the consent of the department.
-Successfully completing an M.A. thesis is a condition for receiving the degree of master of arts.
+This coursework must include PHIL 700 in the first semester of the program.
+Candidates must also satisfy a Formal Methods Requirement (normally by taking either PHIL 455 or PHIL 458) as well as various Distribution Requirements detailed in the Handbook of the Graduate Program in Philosophy.
+Successfully completing an M.A. thesis is also a condition for receiving the degree of master of arts.

 The candidate for the degree of doctor of philosophy must pass two examinations.
 First, there is the Admission to Candidacy examination, which itself has two parts: a written general portion and a special oral portion.
 The written portion, normally taken in the spring term of the third year, is in the student's field of specialization.
 The oral portion tests the feasibility of the dissertation proposal and is normally taken in the fall term of the fourth year.
 Second, there is an oral defense of the completed dissertation.
 For further details on degree requirements, see The Graduate School Handbook.